Kelly Clarkson Shows Off Weight Loss, Figure At 2018 Billboard Awards Event

 As the Inquisitr reported a few weeks ago, The Voice coach has lost an impressive 40 pounds after starting a low-carb, high-protein diet as well as a regular exercise routine that includes boxing workouts.
 She also cut down junk food from her diet and swapped out sugary treats for veggies.
 As many of her fans know, Clarkson has struggled with her weight since winning the American Idol crown back in 2002.
 But since her weight loss, Clarkson has been flaunting her trim figure on her Instagram feed.

 And now, Kelly is showing off her figure once again, but this time at a promotional event in Los Angeles ahead of the Billboard Music Awards.
 In the photos, Kelly can be seen rocking a form-fitting leather skirt with a leather belt around the waist.
 The singer pairs the leather skirt with a black and white blouse, which is tucked in nicely to the skirt.
-Her look is completed with a pair of black tights and polka dotted heels that are sure to turn heads.
+Her look is completed with a pair of black tights and polka-dotted heels that are sure to turn heads.
 The Texas native chose to wear her long locks down and slightly curled while donning a bright pink lipstick.

 How sensational does #KellyClarkson look??
 At a photocall for the Billboard Music Awards, which she's hosting on Sunday. https://t.co/WjZpJNpej4 pic.twitter.com/zihZl7tBe5